mthaler/aparser/README.md

 # Go Arithmetic Expression Parser

-**aparser** provides a library to build arithmetic expression parsers.
+**aparser** is a library to build arithmetic expression parsers.
 It also provides a pre-build arithmetic expression parser for common arithmetic expressions.

 The pre-build arithmetic expression parser supports the following operations: